nickylychie/comp1511_23t3_H09B/README.md

-# comp1511_23t3_H09B
+Hi Everyone!

-A collection of tutorial slides and demo code for H09B
+This is where I'll be uploading the tutorial slides and demo code for H09B :)